react-observatory/react-observatory/docs/API-Reference/applyAsyncReducers.md

 #### Arguments

-1. reducerCreator (`Function`): a function that accepts an object with reducers and
+1. reducerCreator (`Function`): A function that accepts an object with reducers and

 #### Returns

+(*`Function`*): A store enhancer that is used as an argument for [createStore.](https://redux.js.org/api-reference/createstore) to enable dynamic Reducer injection.

 #### Example